Teen OCD Treatment

 Common symptoms of OCD in teens

-• Rewriting, redoing & rereading things like homework
+• Rewriting, redoing, and/or rereading homework

-• Counting and recounting things
+• Recounting things

 • Constant worry that something bad is going to happen